 Counseling for Asexuality in Seattle

-I have a passion for working with folks who have diverse sexual and romantic orientations.
+I have a passion for working with folks who have diverse sexual, affectional, and romantic orientations, and have been doing so since 2014.
 Whether you identify as asexual, ace, demisexual, gray-A, are questioning or exploring an asexual or aromantic/aro orientation, or fall anywhere on the larger spectrum of asexuality, I welcome the opportunity to support you.

 Questioning your identity can be scary.
 Coming to terms with an asexual identity in a largely sexual culture and world may be challenging for you.
 Living with that identity might be even more difficult.
 It can be hard to accept yourself as you truly are when all you see is hatred and ignorance around you.
 Stigma and discrimination are real.
 There is nothing wrong with you; it is the culture all around you that is damaged.